Last Updated: September 2017

 Owning a pellet stove can be a rewarding investment.
 You aren’t tied to the grid for heat, and you get the cozy nostalgic feel of fire.
-So let’s say you went and bought a brand new pellet stove like our favorite Castle Serenity (see our other top rated wood stoves), but now you need fuel, which comes in the form of wood pellets.
+So let’s say you went and bought a brand new pellet stove like our favorite Castle Serenity (see the best pellet stove), but now you need fuel, which comes in the form of wood pellets.
 The problem is that there are hundreds of different types of pellets and local dealers.
 It can be overwhelming to search through all these varieties to find the best pellet for your stove.
 Also, there’s the simple questions like “what are pellets?” and “should I buy hardwood or softwood?”
 That’s where we come in.
-We did the research for you, and wrote this guide to share our insight into finding and buying the best wood stove pellets.
+We did the research for you, and wrote this guide to share our insight into finding and buying the best stove pellets.